Training structure

 36h

-Practical work in various areas of physics.
+Practical work in various fields of physics.

-Electrical engineering and electrokinetics
+Electrical Engineering and Electrokinetics

 ECTS